Advantages of Value-Add Multifamily Investing

 - Occupancy Requirement

 Value-add multifamily investing provides compelling risk adjusted return profiles.
-Sponsors with both short term and long term asset holding periods benefit from increased rents, higher NOI and lower cap rates post rehab.
+Sponsors with both short-term and long-term asset holding periods benefit from increased rents, higher NOI, and lower cap rates post rehab.
 A wide variety of financing options are available for family offices, real estate funds, individuals and partnerships.
 That said, the complexity and multitude of each loan’s structural features create the opportunity for failure in the financing process.
-Be aware of the constraining factors early in the process.
+Be aware of the constraining factors early in the process by shopping not just for financing options but for loan structural features.
 This will create the foundation for a successful path to increased cash flow.